bennylope/django-organizations/README.rst

 * Create an inclusion tag for rendering the list of account users
 * Set up registration backend
 * Set up invitation backend
+* List only accounts which the user belongs to

 * Add messages (person invited, or invitation sent, log in after registering)
 * Conditional messages, based on setting